Corey Bailey

 USEFUL INFORMATION A LITTLE ABOUT SOUND

 While very few of us actually think about how we hear sounds, a basic understanding of how sound gets transmitted through the atmosphere and subsequently heard by humans is useful.
-Here is a somewhat oversimplified explanation; Imagine whistling a single note.
+Here is a somewhat oversimplified explanation: Imagine whistling a single note.
 What happens is that air being exhaled fills the space inside your mouth and passes through your parsed lips.
-Put another way; Your cheeks and your parsed lips act as a resonator.
-The resulting turbulence is pressure waves that exhale from your parsed lips.
+Put another way; Your parsed lips and the air in your mouth act as a resonator.
+The resulting turbulence is pressure waves that come from your parsed lips.
 For each high pressure wave, there is a low pressure wave just behind it.
 Each high pressure wave and subsequent low pressure wave constitutes a cycle.
 If a person is whistling a Concert Pitch ‘A’ note, they are creating 440 cycles per second (or Hertz).
 Because each cycle is created over time, the rise and fall from zero (no pressure) to high, back to zero, then to the low pressure zone and back to zero pressure creates what is known as a sine wave.
 Our ear drums respond (vibrate, actually) to the changes in air pressure, and those vibrations are then converted into tiny electrical signals and transmitted to our brain via our nervous system.
 Now, imagine that someone is standing on a stage whistling a single (A) note into a microphone.
-The microphone works somewhat like the ear drum and converts the pressure waves into tiny electrical pluses and minuses.
-Those tiny electrical signals are then amplified about a thousand times by the sound system amplifiers, and the resultant voltage is applied to loudspeakers.
+The microphone works somewhat like our ear drum and converts the pressure waves into tiny electrical pluses and minuses.
+Those tiny electrical signals are then amplified about a thousand times by the sound system amplifiers and the resultant voltage is applied to loudspeakers.
 If the PA system is connected correctly, every high and low pressure wave created by the whistler is faithfully reproduced by the loudspeakers and the audience hears the changes in air pressure from a hundred feet away or so, as if they were seated in front of the whistler.
 If you were to tap into the amplified voltage at any point in the PA system and display it on an oscilloscope, (Right) you would observe a sine wave!
-What I have just described can be divided into two categories: LIVE SOUND Is the experience of listening to the whistler without any electrical amplification.
+What I have just described can be divided into two categories; LIVE SOUND Is the experience of listening to the whistler without any electrical amplification.
 ANALOG AUDIO The PA system; It converted the Live Sound into electrical signals and back again to pressure waves via the loudspeakers.
-Records, audio tape and digital files are some examples of storage methods used for Live Sound or Analog Audio that is converted to electrical signals and ultimately into amplified sound by your home stereo equipment.
+Records, audio tape and digital files are some examples of storage methods used for Live Sound or Analog Audio that is converted to electrical signals and ultimately to amplified sound by your home stereo equipment.
 Return to TOP of page © Corey Bailey Audio Engineering

 Image courtesy of: JISC digital media, UK